Each instrument in a dealing must be certified and signed by an appropriate conveyancing professional before being released.

 Run pre-validation to see what warnings or errors are present.
 Then make changes to your dealing to comply with the business rules.

-Monitoring certifications
+Monitoring certifications for breaches

 We monitor the use of Landonline applications through our assurance activities.